pivotal/docs-tap/cli-plugins/insight/cli-docs/insight.md

 # Command reference

-The `tanzu insight` CLI plug-in is used to post data and query the Supply Chain Security Tools - Store database.
+the Tanzu Insight CLI plug-in is used to post data and query the Supply Chain Security Tools - Store database.

 ## <a id='synopsis'></a>Synopsis